-Note: except in the case of broad award standards, you are expected to either map MIPLO's to all strands of the award descriptor/standards or give a rationale as to why the strand is not relevant.
+Note: you are expected to either map MIPLO's to all strands of the award descriptor/standards or give a rationale as to why the strand is not relevant.

 - The mapping must be supported by the evidence submitted in response to other parts of the validation template.
-For example, representative sample examination materials (e.g., papers, marking schemes and such like) should align with the expectations associated with the NFQ Level and awards standards. - In a two-year programme not all of the expected learning outcomes will be at the level of the final award.
-If a major award is sought, then at least 120 FET credits must result in outcomes at the NFQ level of the major award. - A QQI validation panel will not recommend validation at a lower NFQ level if it cannot recommend recognition at the level sought.
+For example, representative sample examination materials (e.g., papers, marking schemes and such like) should align with the expectations associated with the NFQ Level and awards standards. - In a multi-year programme not all of the expected learning outcomes will be at the level of the final award.
+If a major award is sought, then at least 60 ETCS (that is 1500- 1800 hours of learner effort) must result in outcomes at the NFQ level of the major award. - A QQI validation panel will not recommend validation at a lower NFQ level if it cannot recommend recognition at the level sought.
 It is important to be satisfied that sufficient evidence has been provided in support of the award you are seeking prior to submission of the programme.